yceline-yu/react-boilerplate-app/README.md

 3. Move to the appropriate directory.<br />
 4. Run `npm install` in order to install dependencies.<br />
 5. Run `npm start` to start app.
+6. Run `npm test` to start the tests.

 ## Documentation